-Setting dependencies between tasks is the most powerful feature of Gantt Excel.
+Setting up task dependencies between tasks is the most powerful feature of Gantt Excel.
 The in-built auto-scheduling automation of the template is able to update the dates of tasks based on changes that are made to its dependent tasks.

 Definition of Task Dependency

 Task Dependency is a relationship in which a task or milestone relies on other tasks to be performed (completely or partially) before it can be performed.
 This is also referred to as a logical relationship.
 It is important to understand the types of dependencies that can be used in Gantt Excel Ultimate.

 4 types of task dependencies are supported in Gantt Excel Ultimate

 - Start-to-Start (SS)